 tutoring schedule: https://iwu.mywconline.com

-Dr. Nikolova will do her best to provide flexibility in scheduling appointments outside
+will do her best to provide flexibility in scheduling appointments outside of the

-of the listed ELL hours to accommodate time difference and other scheduling conflicts.
+listed ELL hours to accommodate time difference and other scheduling conflicts.
+The

-The best way to communicate to make needed changes and find times that work for both
+best way to communicate is via email to make necessary changes and find times that

 Note: When you come for an appointment on writing, please bring a printed copy of your draft, assignment instructions, and your instructor's feedback on earlier drafts.
 For an

 appointment on reading, please bring your reading materials with comprehension-related